 In addition to the admissions requirements listed in the prior tab, international applicants must provide the following:

 TOEFL or IELTS scores: Applicants whose native language is not English must submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 The ETS institution code is 2553.
 A foreign applicant who has earned an undergraduate or previous graduate degree from an institution in which English is the official language of instruction may request, in writing, that this requirement be waived.
 Documentation to support the claim that English was the language of instruction is also required if the institution is in a country where a language other than English is the official or most common language.
 The Graduate School reserves the right to grant or deny the request.

 If test scores are older than two years, the applicant may be required to take the test again.

-All foreign transcripts must be translated into English.
-If the postsecondary institution does not use a standard grading system (A-F) or uses a non-standard credit system that does not conform to customary American practice, the transcript should be converted to American equivalents using one of the following or a comparable certified service:
+All foreign transcripts must be translated into English and converted to American equivalents using one of the following or a comparable certified service: